artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 In most cases, PIN_PORT_INT is configured as the output port, identical to PIN_PORT_ISR.

 ## Exceptions:
-With some architectures, it is not possible to configure PIN_PORT_INT as an output port.
+With some architectures, it is not possible to use PIN_PORT_INT to trigger the interrupt input port if it is configured as an output port.
 In these cases, a separate interrupt input port (PIN_PORT_ALT_INT) must be used.
 This must be configured and connected externally to PIN_PORT_INT.

 ### Additional information:
 * The configuration of PIN_PORT_INT depends on the architecture of the MCU.
 * In most cases, PIN_PORT_INT can be configured as an output port.
-* Some architectures require a separate interrupt input port (PIN_PORT_ALT_INT).
+* However, some architectures require a separate interrupt input port if PIN_PORT_INT is configured as an output port.

 ### Disclaimer
 This is not a scientific and systematic comprehensive study, but only a **quick, cheap method** to better assess the different MCUs in terms of their basic properties and limitations.
 Word-width influences or multicore properties, for example, are not examined.